wordofwarning/wordofwarning.org/socialexperiment/studentedition/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Social Experiment: Student Edition" # the name of the artist or company
+artist: "Social Experiment:<br>&nbsp;Student Edition" # the name of the artist or company
 show: "5 June 2025 Programme" # the name of the show
 artist_size: 2
 show_size: 4